 How to get to Lake Bled (from Ljubljana)?

 Unless you have your own transport, the easiest way to get to this tourist destination from Ljubljana is by bus.
-Buses leave about every 30 minutes from the main bus terminal outside the train station (Ljubljana AP) and take about an hour to get to Bled.
+Buses leave about every 30 minutes from the main bus terminal outside the train station (Avtobusna postaja Ljubljana) and take about an hour to get to Bled.
 Check with Arriva for the most up-to-date timetable.

 What to do on your way to Lake Bled?

-Once you checked out of your accommodation in Ljubljana and picked up your rental car, head out of the city towards the town of Kranj.
+Once you checked out of your accommodation in Ljubljana and picked up your rental car, head out of the city towards the town of Kranj via A2/E61.
+Be aware that the fastest route uses a toll road.
 Stop there for a bit of sightseeing if you like.
 From Kranj continue towards Bled.

-Just after you leave the motorway exit for Bled, you’ll pass through the village of Lesce.
+Just after you leave the motorway exit (Exit 3) for Bled, you’ll pass through the village of Lesce.
+As an industrial and tourist centre, Lesce is one of the oldest known settlements in the region.
 If you haven’t had lunch in Kranj stop here at Gostišče Tulipan for a delicious traditional lunch at very reasonable prices.

 If you don’t have your own transport: